andremarcelonunes/Projeto-Shark-Attack/README.md

 ## The Analysis

-During the process of identify age groups and others information regarding to it, many graphs were created, but I am going to focus on the main subject on next steps.
+During the process of identify age groups and others information regarding to it, many graphs were created to explore information, but I am going to focus on those regarding to main subject on next steps.

-### White shark attack  young, children  or  eldely  people?
+### White shark attack  young, children  or  elderly  people?

-Just to clarify one important problem on this dataset, Many attacks on humans the  species are not identified, this number is about  64% of dataset.
+Just to clarify one important problem on this dataset, Many attacks on humans, the  species are not identified, this number is about  64% of dataset.
+So, this can create a possible bias for this study.
-Let´s see all shark attacks on table bellow:
+Let´s see all shark attacks identified on table bellow:

 ```
 white	  13.440048